ericholscher/django-testing-docs/basic_doctests.rst

 there is something that you think is missing, or something that I shouldn't do.
 This is subject to change, a lot, as well, so your feedback will help direct it.
-Also note that most or all of this content is available in the Django and Python documentation, and I will try and point there and not re- invent the wheel.
+Also note that most or all of this content is available in the Django and Python documentation, and I will try and point there and not reinvent the wheel.
 I hope that these posts will take a more practical look, and try to point out some pit falls and other things that are useful.